Ravens-Steelers game moved from Thursday night to Sunday

 “This is just an unusual year when it comes to everything we have to do, that everyone has to do.
 We saw it early, obviously, with the Titans game, byes, all these kinds of things,” he said.
 “What are you going to do?
 You just have to do what they tell you and go play ball.”

-Also, the Cleveland Browns were practicing in shifts and holding players out as a precaution while dealing with a new round of COVID-19 issues.
+Also, the Cleveland Browns practiced in shifts and held players out as a precaution while dealing with a new round of COVID-19 issues.

-The team temporarily closed its headquarters in Berea, Ohio, after another yet-to-be identified player tested positive.
-The Browns are conducting contact tracing to see if others players were exposed to the infected player.
+The team temporarily closed its headquarters in Berea, Ohio, after starting linebacker Sione Takitaki tested positive Wednesday.
+Before revealing Takitaki’s identity, the Browns conducted contact tracing to see if others players were exposed to the second-year linebacker, who returned an interception for a touchdown in Sunday’s win over the Philadelphia Eagles.

-In the meantime, coach Kevin Stefanksi said practice ahead of Sunday’s game at Jacksonville will be spaced out to reduce the risk of possible spread.
-Rain has forced the workout to be held in the team’s indoor field house, which is also being used as a weight room due to COVID protocols.
+As an additional safety measure, Browns coach Kevin Stefanski had his offense and defense work out separately inside the team’s indoor field house, which is also being used as a weight room due to COVID protocols.

-“We’ll space this out a little bit,” Stefanski said.
-“We’ll bring in the offense, let them get a lift, get them out on the field in the field house to work out, get an individual period and move them around.
-And then we’ll bring the defense in and have a similar schedule.
-So we’ll space the two groups out.”

-The Browns (7-3) already have four players, including star defensive end Myles Garrett on the reserve/COVID list.
-Garrett missed Sunday’s win over Philadelphia and he’ll also sit out this week’s game against the Jaguars (1-9).

 Stefanski has not provided any specifics on Garrett’s condition, but said it’s possible the 24-year-old who has 9 1/2 sacks, could return for the Dec.
 6 game against Tennessee.